ejsergi/Color-Attention-Experiment-1/doc/Preparation.md

 >Please refer to [`Tables/Index.xlsx`](../Tables/Index.xlsx) for a complete list of all the stimuli sorted by number and its correspondent characteristics.

 Both background and patches were of a random distribution with specific means and deviations.
 Patches locations were set randomly within all possible locations.
 If any of these parameters should be changed, it is important to have a complete knowledge of how each function proceeds.
-Although detaild comments are found inside the function, the overall idea behind them will be explained next.
+Although detailed comments are found inside the function, the overall idea behind them will be explained.

 [`PREPARESTIMULI.m`] is simply a function which loops changing in each loop the different characteristics that the stimuli must have and then calls [`CreatePatt_MeanValue.m`].
 The function is called a total of 648 times, each of them giving as an output a stimulus.
 There are four blocks starting in lines 20, 61, 103 and 145 which repeat the same process but using different Lightness mean `L_Target` and deviation `Deviation`.
 Each specific lightness has three loops: hue , trial (for invi=1:3) and chromas (for i=1:3).